 In this topic, children learn about Ancient Greece.

 Children begin by sequencing periods of British history and seeing where the ‘golden-age’ of the Ancient Greek civilisation sits alongside.
 They’ll then learn about two contrasting city states: Athens and Sparta.
 Children will learn about the type of government these states had and what the lives of the people living there were like.
 They’ll then debate which city state was the best.
 Next, they’ll focus in on the influence that Athens has had on the world: democracy, mathematics, philosophy, literature, culture… Finally, they’ll learn about how the civilisation ended.

 The key concepts for this topic are civilisation, government and innovation.

 Years 5 and 6

 In this topic, children learn about Stone Age to Iron Age Britain and contrast it with Ancient Egypt.

 They begin by looking at and creating timelines which sequence the periods of British history and also placing Ancient Egypt on this timeline.
 They’ll learn about the advances and innovations that occurred during the New Stone Age, Bronze Age and Iron Age.
 They’ll learn about and understand that the sources of evidence we have are limited to archaeological evidence.
 They’ll then learn about the Ancient Egyptian civilisation and contrast this with what was happening in Britain at the same time – it’s a stark contrast!

 The key concepts for this topic are innovation and civilisation.

 How can you help?

-Talk to your child about what they’ve been learning in class.
-The class news page of the school website is a good place to go to find out more about what the children are doing.
+Talk to your child about what they have been learning in class.
+The class news pages are a good place to go to find out more about what the children are doing.